hankelvin/captcha_solvers/README.md

     ```

 #### Summary stats
-The results below show the EM and CAR scores across the training steps (3600 steps) of GRPO post-training using the 6 exemplars as RLVR training instances.
+The results below show the EM and CAR scores across the training steps (3600 steps; gradient accumulation of 4 steps) of GRPO post-training using the 6 exemplars as RLVR training instances.
 The results indicate that a potential increase of 5% (i.e. increase in EM from 17/20 to 18/20) in captcha solving may be possible by using only 6 RLVR instances.

 | model     | size| setting          | CAR   | EM    |
 |-----------|-----|------------------|-------|-------|